samdoran/cookiecutter-ansible-role/README.md

 To use this, first install `cookiecutter`, then run `cookiecutter gh:samdoran/cookiecutter-ansible-role` and answer the prompts.

-You can also use Molecule to initialize a new role using this template by running `molecule init template --url https://github.com/samdoran/cookiecutter-ansible-role`.

-Or use Cookiecutter directly: `cookiecutter gh:samdoran/cookiecutter-ansible-role`.

 ## Development Workflow ##

 Molecule uses Docker by default to spin up local containers for testing.
 I have created [several containers] that have Ansible installed and work well for testing Ansible roles.
 Feel free to use them or change to your own in `molecule/default/molecule.yml`.